 Rehearsal (practice) is always useful, and students benefit from knowledge of results.
 Students who have not had past success with tasks requiring memorization will benefit by having relatively short assignments and clear, timely feedback as they have success.

-ask the eacher
+Tasks for the Teacher

 Planning with Memorization in Mind

 The task of the teacher is to think up activities that help the students benefit from these principles.
-A teaching/learning episode can be organized at least partly by these principles contains information to be learned.
+A teaching/learning episode that can be organized at least partly by these principles contains information to be learned.
 Both teacher and students should be clear that a very high degree of mastery is desired.
 (The students need to be trying to learn all the information and to retain it permanently.)

 Please identify the information to be learned by your students in some curriculum area within a specified period of time.